kevin11h/Top-5---10-Bitcoin-Startups-Crypto-Companies/README.md

 6. Binance
 Binance is a global cryptocurrency exchange founded in 2017 and based in Malta.
 It’s valued at $2 billion and, since 2018 is considered the biggest cryptocurrency exchange in the world in terms of trading volume.
 Earlier this year, Binance announced a new and controversial peer-to-peer (P2P) cryptocurrency trading service in China.

-7. Block.One
-Block.one is the company behind the EOS cryptocurrency.
-It’s was founded in 2016, is based in China and valued at $2 billion.
-Earlier this month, the company settled charges with the U.S. Securities and Exchange Commission, agreeing to pay a $24 million fine over its unregistered ICO.

 8. Dfinity
 Dfinity describes itself as a blockchain-based cloud computing company.
 It was founded in 2014 and is developing a “decentralized cloud computer,” for decentralized versions of Uber, eBay, Facebook and more.
 It’s registered in Switzerland and its estimated value is $2 billion.